Homemade Cloverleaf Dinner Rolls

 Make the dough

-- Turn the dough out onto a lightly floured surface and knead briefly to form a smooth, slightly sticky ball.
+- Transfer to a lightly floured surface and knead briefly to form a smooth, slightly sticky ball.

-- Brush a 12-cup muffin tin with 1 tablespoon of melted butter and set aside.
+- Meanwhile, brush a 12-cup muffin tin with 1 tablespoon of melted butter and set aside.

 Shape the rolls

-- Place 3 balls, seam side down, in each muffin cup.
-Cover the muffin tin with lightly greased plastic wrap, put it in a warm spot, and let the rolls rise for another 60 minutes.
+- Place 3 dough balls seam side down into each muffin cup.
+Cover loosely with plastic wrap and let rise for 1 hour.

 Bake

 - Preheat the oven to 350°F (175°C).
-Remove the plastic wrap and bake the cloverleaf rolls until golden brown, about 22 minutes.
+Remove the plastic wrap and bake for 22 minutes, or until the rolls are golden brown.

 Brush